nallux-dozryl/urbit-forms/README.md

 ##### View Received Pamphlets
 - Pamphlets will be stored on the Author's ship as a `(map id (set pamphlet))`
 - Individual pamphlets can be viewed in detail or exported as CSV

+##### Deleting a Booklet
+- A booklet allowed to be deleted at anytime.
+This will also delete all submitted pamphlets stored on the same ship.